ppy/osu-wiki/wiki/Help_centre/Account/en.md

 *For more information on what you can and cannot do with your account see: [osu! privacy policy § Your rights and control](/wiki/Legal/Privacy#your-rights-and-control).*

 Any user can request their account to be **locked** by sending an email to [privacy@ppy.sh](mailto:privacy@ppy.sh), [accounts@ppy.sh](mailto:accounts@ppy.sh), or [support@ppy.sh](mailto:support@ppy.sh).
 The account's associated password will then be scrambled, locking the user out of their account.
+There is a one-week cooldown after an account is locked in this manner before the user can request it unlocked in order to prevent abuse.

-All information from a locked account will still be publicly visible.
+A locked account will remain publicly visible with no changes to information available on its profile.

-To unlock the account again, simply send an email to one of the aforementioned addresses expressing the intent to unlock it.
+To unlock the account again, send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh), from the same email address used in the original account lock request, expressing your intent to unlock it.

 *This feature is not to be abused.* Locking an account should be one of the last resorts for those players that don't want to leave osu! forever, but **need** dedicated time away from osu! for a legitimate reason.

-If you do not have a valid reason to lock your account, you can change your password to random words or letters you will never remember and log out.
+You may lock yourself out of your account by changing your email and password to random words or letters you will never remember and logging out.
 This is essentially the same process as locking.
 Once you are ready to come back into the community, send an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) requesting a password reset.
+Make sure you use the email address previously used by your account.

 ### Can I play on a computer that another osu! user has used before?